kalaitzi-gif/DSCI510FinalProject/README.md

 This procedure generates correlations across the Caucasus region, showing how strongly, positively, weakly, or negatively each DEWP risk factor and WB indicator is associated with a country's risk for experiencing ongoing mass killing for 2024-2025.
 Generating these descriptive statistics, per-country averages, and Pearson correlations across the DEWP risk factors and WB indicators is necessary for completing Step 4 of this project (Data Visualization, "visualize_results.py") to visualize the risk of ongoing mass killing in the Caucasus countries for 2024 - 2025.

-The precise processes used for data analysis in this project are detailed in the "run_analysis.py" file, which is required for Step 4: Data Visualization.
+The precise processes utilized for data analysis in this project are detailed in the "run_analysis.py" file, which is required for Step 4: Data Visualization.